-- 41.1 The VSC procedure may be initiated to neutralise a practice session or a race upon the order of the clerk of the course. - It will normally be used when double waved yellow flags are needed on any section of track and competitors or officials may be in danger, but the circumstances are not such as to warrant use of the safety car itself. - When the order is given to initiate the VSC procedure a message "VSC DEPLOYED" will be sent to all teams via the official messaging system and the FIA light panels will display "VSC". - 41.3 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the VSC procedure is in use.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - When initiated during a race, no car may enter the pits whilst the VSC procedure is in use unless it is for the purpose of changing tyres or repairing a genuine accident damage. - 41.5 All competing cars must reduce speed and comply with the minimum time requirements set in the Event Notes. - When initiated during a race, the stewards may impose a penalty on any driver who, in their view, failed to comply as required by the above. - 41.6 With the exception of the cases listed under a) to d) below, no driver may overtake another car on the track whilst the VSC procedure is in use.
+- 41.1The VSC procedure may be initiated to neutralise a practice session or a race upon the order of the clerk of the course.
+It will normally be used when double waved yellow flags are needed on any section of track and competitors or officials may be in danger, but the circumstances are not such as to warrant use of the safety car itself. - 41.2 When the order is given to initiate the VSC procedure a message "VSC DEPLOYED" will be sent to all teams via the official messaging system and the FIA light panels will display "VSC". - 41.3 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the VSC procedure is in use.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane.

+- 41.4 When initiated during a race, no car may enter the pits whilst the VSC procedure is in use unless it is for the purpose of changing tyres or repairing a genuine accident damage. - 41.5 All competing cars must reduce speed and stay above the minimum time set by the ECU at least once in each marshalling sector and at both the first and second safety car lines (a marshalling sector is defined as the section of track between each of the FIA light panels).